SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_DCP.md

 - **Load balancing**: Every time you open a shared dashboard or relay to your DMS, a random Cloud Gateway node is chosen to process your session.
 This means that the opening of multiple shares is distributed over the various Cloud Gateways.
 As a Cloud Gateway always forwards the traffic to the same web API service, this also distributes the load across different web API services in the cluster.

   > [!NOTE]
   > At this time, we recommend running 1 to 3 Cloud Gateway nodes in a cluster.
 Running more Cloud Gateway nodes than that in a cluster would only add an unnecessary extra load on dataminer.services.

-- **Streamlined support services**: The [Support Assistant module](https://docs.dataminer.services/user-guide/Reference/DataMiner_Extension_Modules.html#supportassistant) needs to be installed in all DataMiner Agents and allows our TechSupport team to [remotely collect logs](https://docs.dataminer.services/user-guide/Troubleshooting/RemoteLogCollection.html) and automated other support actions, which definetly speeds up the support process.
-Even though this doesn't require all DMAs to be cloud connected, it requires all of them to have DxM installed.
+- **Streamlined support services**: The [Support Assistant module](xref:DataMinerExtensionModules#supportassistant) needs to be installed on all DataMiner Agents to allow our Tech Support team to [remotely collect logs](https://docs.dataminer.services/user-guide/Troubleshooting/RemoteLogCollection.html) and to carry out other automated support actions, which definitely speeds up the support process.
+Even though not all DMAs have to be cloud-connected for this, they do all need to have this DxM installed.

 ### How does the live sharing work, and how is it secured?